 Description Specifies the teaming method when using the 1GbE or the 10GbE ports of the GbE board.
-Values None No link aggregation method is applied, and no teaming is provided.
+Values The following values are available: None No link aggregation method is applied, and no teaming is provided.
 LACP The Link Aggregation Control Protocol is used to provide teaming.
 Adapter Fault Tolerance The Adapter Fault Tolerance (AFT) method is used to provide teaming.
 Switch Fault Tolerance The Switch Fault Tolerance (SFT) method is used to provide teaming.
 Default Value None